 Developing A Pinhole Camera Anyone Can Use

 Modern cameras don’t provide photographers who have accessibility challenges the ability to create photographs easily.
-Photographer and YouTuber David Hancock developed this Kickstarter project to address that very real problem.
-His project aimed, from the onset, to make cameras that anyone could build and use at home.
-Specifically he was seeking to restore for photographers who have lost, through health or injury, their ability to explore their creative vision.
+Photographer and YouTuber David Hancock developed this Kickstarter project to address this very real problem.
+His project aims to make cameras that anyone can build and use at home.
+Specifically, he seeks to restore photographic capability for those who through health or injury have lost the ability to explore their creative vision.

-Cameras and cell phones share a major accessibility flaw: small dials and buttons.
-Photographers with arthritis, damaged limbs, or poor eyesight often struggle to use cameras.
-For photographers who lost mobility, dexterity, or vision, that loss also impairs access to a hobby or profession.
+Cameras and cell phones share a major accessibility flaw: Small dials and buttons.
+Photographers with arthritis, damaged limbs or poor eyesight often struggle to use cameras.
+For photographers who lose mobility, dexterity or vision, this loss also impairs access to a hobby or profession.
 This project uses parts that fit together easily to deliver quality images.
 Oversized text and composition guides on the cameras provide photographers with the ability to use the cameras easily and reliably to deliver predictable results.

 The photo above shows some key accessibility elements.
 For photographers with limited dexterity, the aluminum shutter features a bent-outward handle for easy use.
 The shutter resistance, adjustable with a pliers or fingertips, allows photographers to set the resistance to their needs.
 Thick, dark sighting lines allow photographers with almost any visual capacity to view a scene and understand what in that scene will be recorded on the film.
 Internal felt linings, designed with overlapping flaps, allow anyone to put this together and know their camera will be lightproof.
 Lastly, the thick, 6.7mm bamboo pieces can only be correctly assembled one way, and the parts fit together easily.
-The cameras assemble so easily, in fact, that they need only be held together with rubber bands while the glue sets, not clamps.
+The cameras assemble so easily, in fact, that they need only be held together with rubber bands, not clamps, while the glue sets.

 Supporting Photographers’ Creative Visions

 The above points address only the features that increase camera usability; these designs also allow photographers to express great creative vision, too.
-Using sheet film, pieces of film as large as typical photo prints, provides great creative control over image composition and appearance.
-Using a pinhole instead of a lens requires very long exposure times – up to six minutes for one of the camera models.
-Also, the cameras accept standard film accessories to allow improved expression of photographers’ creative vision.
-And because the laser cutting provides high accuracy, the cameras consistently deliver predictable images as all the parts align within fractional millimeters of perfect component placement.
-This last point also means that the pinholes used in these cameras deliver the best images they can.
+Using sheet film, pieces as large as typical photo prints, provides great creative control over image composition and appearance.
+Using a pinhole instead of a lens requires very long exposure times—up to six minutes for one of the camera models.

 We asked David why he chose to work with us.
 Simply, he said, because “…the customer service always excels.
-My questions receive fast and complete responses and I enjoy talking with the Ponoko team.
-Talking with the Ponoko team, it’s not like talking with most customer service teams, who might as well be artificial intelligence, if they already aren’t.
-Ponoko’s people are helpful, knowledgeable, and friendly.
+My questions receive fast and complete responses and I enjoy talking with the Ponoko team,” he continues.
+“It’s not like talking with most customer service teams, who might as well be artificial intelligence, if they already aren’t.
+Ponoko’s people are helpful, knowledgeable and friendly.
 Ponoko’s team lets me know that I’m valued as a project partner.”

 If you’d like to learn more about this project and get one of these cameras for yourself, check out the Kickstarter here.
-The campaign is running for August 2021.
+The campaign is running through August 29, 2021.

 Inspired by what David has designed and want to start laser cutting for your next project?